Antitank Guns

 The U.S. Army began the war with the 37mm M3A1 antitank gun, which fired an APC round weighing 1.92 pounds (0.87 kilograms) at 2900 feet per second (884 meters per second) for a nominal kinetic energy of 680 kilojoules.
 This gave a penetration of 2" (51mm) at 1000 yards on normal impact.
 This was adequate against all but the most advanced Japanese tanks.
 The gun was also capable of firing a high explosive shell or a case shot shell.
 The latter was essentially a large shotgun shell that was lethal to infantry.
 It was discovered that this shell was also effective at stripping away jungle vegetation to expose enemy bunkers, clear fields of fire, or flush snipers.

-The gun was very small and light, making it ideal for use in rough terrain.
+The gun was very small and light (950 lbs or 430 kg), making it ideal for use in rough terrain.
 One weakness was that it used a hand-operated breech that reduced the rate of fire.
 Another was the use of firing segments to absorb recoil that were fine in theory but rarely used in practice and merely increased the weight and complexity.
-The gun was widely used by infantry units in the Pacific.
+The gun was widely used by infantry units in the Pacific, and about 1,669 of the 37mm guns were sent to China as Lend-Lease.

 The Americans experimented with an ultralight 37mm antitank gun that could be dismantled to be ported by infantrymen.
 However, interest in this weapon waned before its bugs could be worked out.